opengood-aio/spring-commons/README.md

     reactor.netty.http.client.HttpClient: DEBUG
 ```

-Any `WebClient` requests and responses using by the bean will be logged similar as follows:
+Any `WebClient` requests and responses used by the bean will be logged similar
+to as follows:

 ```text
 Request: